 While the proposed Project would not be built under Alternative A, ongoing activities would have continuing regional air quality impacts primarily through air emissions, accidental releases, and climate change.
-The impacts of ongoing activities, such as those from air emissions and GHGs, would be moderate.
+The impacts of ongoing activities, such as those from air emissions and GHGs, would be minor and moderate beneficial.